-Please like our Facebook page @bondi2berry to stay connected with the ride.
+Like us on Facebook and Instagram @bondi2berry to stay connected with the ride.

 About the ride

-Five groups starting from the North Bondi Surf Life Saving Club, riding out of the Eastern Suburbs and travelling through parts of the Royal National Park to Wollongong, Kiama and finishing in Berry on the NSW south coast.
+Seven groups of 20 riders starting from the North Bondi Surf Life Saving Club, riding out of the Eastern Suburbs and travelling through parts of the Royal National Park to Wollongong, Kiama and finishing in Berry on the NSW south coast.